alsuren/mijia-homie/doc/presentation/slides.md

   - Lets the server clean up after you when you drop off the network.

+- Homie is an auto-discovery convention built on MQTT.

 - `rumqttc` library is pretty good:

   - Works using channels, which is nice.